tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Forwarding (VRF) instance
 traffic that arrives on the Provider Edge (PE) router over external interfaces can be directly mapped to a specific slice aggregate path.
-External interfaces can be further partitioned (e.g. using VLANs) to allow mapping one or more VLANs to specific slice aggregate paths.
+External interfaces can be further partitioned (e.g., using VLANs) to allow mapping one or more VLANs to specific slice aggregate paths.

 Another option is steer traffic to specific destinations directly over multiple